(321) 926-3242

 By contacting the employer quickly, the family can settle the deceased’s professional matters and access any available support and benefits.

 First, look for login information.
-Access could be easier if the deceased stored passwords or had an online password manager.
+Access could be easier if the deceased had stored passwords or had an online password manager.

 Without passwords, you may need to contact the support team of each social media platform.